 This option and the next two options take action on diagrams for which the 'Use Alias if Available' checkbox is selected on the 'Properties' dialog for the diagram.
 Alias and Name Select the radio button to display, on elements that have aliases, both the element name and the Alias in the format '(Alias) name'.
 Use alias field for role Select the checkbox to use the Alias property of instances of elements to show the Role property.
 Enable Presentation Mode Select the checkbox to display your diagrams in Presentation Mode.
 In Presentation Mode, you can display a diagram in a presentation and, when you click on an element on the diagram, the element is highlighted with a solid colored border.
 This provides a more visually appealing highlight of the element you are discussing.
 In Presentation Mode, the 'tracking handles' are hidden.
+Show Presentation Logo Select this checkbox to display the Enterprise Architect logo down the right-hand edge of a diagram for use in presentations.
 Highlight Click on the drop-down arrow and select the color in which to highlight elements in Presentation mode.
-You can select either: • One of the available colors • The More Colors button, or • (If you have previously changed the color) the Default color button (Aqua) The More Colors button displays the 'Colors' dialog, from which you can select a preset color from the 'Standard' tab or define a custom color on the 'Custom' tab.
+You can select either: One of the available colors The More Colors button, or • (If you have previously changed the color) the Default color button (Aqua) The More Colors button displays the 'Colors' dialog, from which you can select a preset color from the 'Standard' tab or define a custom color on the 'Custom' tab.
 Click on the OK button to apply the new color as the highlight in diagram presentations.
-Tracking Handle Size Click on the drop-down arrow and select the size of the 'size change handles' or 'tracking handles' on an element, connector or label in a diagram.
-These display when you click on the object to select it.
-You can select: • Small (the default, 8 pixels) • Medium (12 pixels), or • Large (16 pixels) If 'Enable Presentation Mode' is selected, the 'tracking handles' are hidden.
-You car still expand or contract the element by dragging on the corners, ends or mid-points of the object.
-Color Click on the drop-down arrow and select the fill color of the 'tracking handles' from the list: • White Light Gray Dark Gray or • Black Reset BPMN Prompts Working on a BPMN 2.0 diagram can result in certain prompts being displayed, which you can hide by selecting the 'Do not show this message again' checkbox on each prompt.
+Color Click on the drop-down arrow and select the fill color of the 'size change handles' or 'tracking handles' on an element, connector or label in a diagram.
+These display when you click on the object to select it. • White Light Gray Dark Gray or • Black Tracking Handle Size Click on the drop-down arrow and select the size of the 'tracking handles' from the list.
+You can select: • Small (the default, 8 pixels) Medium (12 pixels), or • Large (16 pixels) If 'Enable Presentation Mode' is selected, the 'tracking handles' are hidden.
+You can still expand or contract the element by dragging on the corners, ends or mid-points of the object.
+Reset BPMN Prompts Working on a BPMN 2.0 diagram can result in certain prompts being displayed, which you can hide by selecting the 'Do not show this message again' checkbox on each prompt.

 Click on this Reset BPMN Prompts button to clear that checkbox so that the prompts are again displayed.
 Close Click on this button to save your changes and close the 'Preferences' dialog.